input-output-hk/cardano-sl/docs/configuration.md

 **TODO**

-### Node configuration
+### Block configuration

-Node configuration is accessible by `<configuration-key>.node` key.
-It has the following values:
+Block configuration is stored under the `<configuration-key>.block` key.
+It contains the following values:

 * `networkDiameter` (seconds) — how much time it takes to propagate a block across the network.
 In practice this value determines when